-What Controls the Location of Rainforests?
+What Factors Control the Location of Rainforests?

 Even though rainforests only cover 2% of Earth's land surface, they hold almost half of Earth's terrestrial life.
 These humid, green environments are one of Earth's most important land ecosystems, containing many rare and wonderful plants and animals.
 How do rainforests form, and what makes these environments so unique?
 What role do rainforests play in Earth's ecology, and why are they disappearing?
 Much of the answer lies in regional climate patterns in their location.